dmpe/django-wohn/docs/architecture/components/functions.md

     - [See GitHub issue](https://github.com/dmpe/django-wohn/issues/7) for more ideas.

 **Consumption plan** should be enough.
-Though a premium plan which enables to use full docker images can be better due to large Python3 dependancies.
+Though a premium plan which enables to use full docker images can be better due to large Python3 dependencies.

 ## Our Branch